-ITEM 16G.
-CORPORATE GOVERNANCE
+CORPORATE GOVERNANCE ITEM 16G.

-Under the rules of the NYSE, foreign private issuers may elect to be subject to a more limited set of corporate governance requirements than U.S. domestic issuers.
-Despite any such election, Taro, as a foreign private issuer, must comply with four principal NYSE corporate governance rules: (1) Taro must satisfy the requirements of Exchange Act Rule 10A-3; (2) Taro's Chief Executive Officer must promptly notify the NYSE in writing after any executive officer becomes aware of any material non-compliance with the applicable NYSE corporate governance rules; (3) Taro must provide the NYSE with annual and interim written affirmations as required under the NYSE corporate governance rules; and (4) Taro must provide a brief description of any significant differences between its corporate governance practices and those followed by U.S. companies under NYSE listing standards.
+Under the NYSE Listed Company Manual, foreign private issuers may elect to be subject to a more limited set of corporate governance requirements than U.S. domestic issuers.
+Despite any such election, Taro, as a foreign private issuer, must comply with four principal NYSE corporate governance rules:

+(1) Taro must s satisfy the requirements of Exchange Act Rule 10A-3; (2) Taro's Chief Exe cutive Officer must promptly notify the NYSE in writing after any executive offic er becomes aware of any material non-compliance with the applicable NYS SE corporate governance rules; (3) Taro must provide the NYSE with annual an d interim written affirmations as required under the NYSE corporate govern nance rules; and (4) Taro must provide a brief description of any significant diff significant differences between its corporate governance practices and those followed by U.S. companies under NYSE listing standards.
 The table below briefly describes the significant differences between Taro's domestic practice and the NYSE corporate governance rules.
+NYSE Corporate Governance Rule for Section U.S. Domestic Issuers Taro's Approach 303A.01 A listed company must have a majority of independent directors.
+Taro is a controlled company because more than a majority of its 303A.01 A listed company must have a majority of independent directors.
+Taro is a controlled company because more than a majority of its